Original Post：Summary of Mod.07 research

 The first effort of adopting a small caliber smokeless powder cartridge repeating rifle was made in 1899.
 After the disaster of First Sino-Japanese War, Qing government was starting to build a new Army equipped with modern weapons.
-This new army mainly equipped with Mannlicher, Gew 88 and Chinese Copy of Gew 88.

 At the same time, Governors-General of Huguang, Zhang Zhidong, proposed to adopt a new small bore repeating rifle with a brand new caliber.
 From Feb through June 1899, he sent a series of letters and telegrams to Governors-General of Zhi’Li, Yu Lu, and Governors-General of Liangjiang, Liu Kunyi, talking about his idea of the new small bore rifle.